Step 1 (Scotland)Increasing your income

 Working Tax Credit

 Working Tax Credit is paid to people who are in work but are on a low income, unless they are being paid Universal Credit instead.
-It is paid on top of your wages or drawings from your business, and is dealt with by Her Majesty’s Revenue & Customs (HMRC).
+It is paid on top of your wages or drawings from your business and is dealt with by HM Revenue & Customs (HMRC).
 You can claim whether you have children or not, but the hours you must work to be eligible will depend on your circumstances and age.
 For information, ring the Tax Credit Helpline on 0345 300 3900.
 Any new claim for Tax Credits will be usually mean that you receive Universal Credit instead.

 Child Tax Credit